Learn More About Child Support

 - Suspending your ex's driver's license or occupational license

 - Imposing economic sanctions or community service

 - Issuing a warrant for your ex's arrest

 How does child support differ from alimony?

 Child support, which is not taxable income, exists to support children whose parents are divorcing.
 Alimony or spousal support, which is taxable income, exists to support a former spouse.

 Does child support cover my child's unpaid medical bills and extracurricular activities?

 Parents are typically required to share (in proportion to their own incomes) their child's medical bills that are not covered by health insurance.
 However, the parent with child custody is typically responsible for the first $250 in uncovered medical expenses for each child per year.
-Parents are also typically required to pay for the agreed-upon extracurricular activity costs for their child in proportion to their incomes, with an understanding that one party will not unreasonably withhold his or her agreement for the child to participate in a given activity.
+The New Jersey Court Rules provide that some activities fees are covered by the child support award under the child support guidelines.
+However, parents are also typically required to pay for the agreed-upon extracurricular activity costs for their child in proportion to their incomes, with an understanding that one party will not unreasonably withhold his or her agreement for the child to participate in a given activity.